patademahesh/Distributed-Video-Transcoding/README.md

   1. Upload file to FTP.
 After a successful upload CallUploadScript(pure-ftpd function) will call script:
       - Script is responsible for syncing files to all nodes(Disabled ssh encryptions to speed up transfer)
+      - Divide video duration by number of nodes available to process and add start time, length to MySQL queue table.
-      - Updating duration, file path, filename of video and number of nodes available currently for transcoding to MYSQL
+      - Updating duration, file path, filename of video and number of nodes available for transcoding to MySQL
-  2. Transcode Nodes will split the work into even sized chunks for each node
+  2. Transcode Nodes will pick jobs from the queue
   3. Each Node will then process their segments of video and raise a flag when done
-  4. Master nodes will wait for each of the all-done flags, and then any master will pick the job to concatenate the result
+  4. Master nodes will wait for each of the all-done flags, and then any master worker will pick the job to concatenate the result
   5. Upload converted files to different CDN

+# Fault Tolerant
+Making this process fault tolerant to node failures, I have written small script checkNodeFailed.sh, which will check for failed nodes and will try to reassign that job to another node.
+We need to add every minute cron run this.

 # Pre-requisites:
   1. bc